eyatzeck/eurovision/README.md

 <img src="image.png" alt="drawing" width="60%"/>

 # Business Problem
 If you are a broadcaster whose country participates in the Eurovision contest, it will be helpful to know factors that contribute to your country winning or not, some under your control, some not.
-This analysis looks for those factors in Eurovision final results from 2013 to 2023.
+More practically, anyone who watches Eurovision may wonder about these factors, and this presentation gives you the ability to talk knowledgeably about what the data actually shows.

-This analysis looks at two possible factors:
+This analysis looks at two possible factors in Eurovision voting over the years:
 * order of performance
 * geographical bloc voting